w3c/trace-context/spec/30-processing-model.md

 # Processing Model

-This section provides a step-by-step description of the behavior of a tracing system when a request is received.
+This section provides a step-by-step description of the behavior of a tracing implementation - also called tracer -  when a request is received.
 This description can be used as a reference when implementing a tracecontext compliant tracing system, middleware or cloud service.

 ## Processing Model for Working with Trace Context

-The processing model describes the behaviour of a tracing implementation which forwards **and** modifies tracecontext headers.
+The processing model describes the behaviour of a tracer which forwards **and** modifies tracecontext headers.

-1. The tracing system receives a `traceparent` header and may receive `tracestate`.
+1. The tracer receives a `traceparent` header and may receive a `tracestate`. header.
-2. The tracing system tries to parse the version of the `traceparent` header.
+2. The tracer tries to parse the version of the `traceparent` header.
-   - If the version prefix cannot be parsed, the tracing system creates a new `traceparent` header and removes all entries from `tracestate`.
+   - If the version prefix cannot be parsed, the tracer creates a new `traceparent` header and removes all entries from `tracestate`.
-   - If the version number is higher than supported by the tracing implementation, the implementation uses the format defined in this specification to parse `trace-id` and `parent-id`.
-The tracing system will only parse `flags` values supported by the current version of this specification and ignore all other values.
+   - If the version number is higher than supported by the tracer, the implementation uses the format defined in this specification to parse `trace-id` and `parent-id`.
+The tracer will only parse `flags` values supported by the current version of this specification and ignore all other values.
 If parsing fails, the tracing system creates a new `traceparent` header and removes all entries from `tracestate`.

-3. When the tracing system supports the version number it validates `trace-id` and `parent-id`.
+3. If the tracer supports the version number it validates `trace-id` and `parent-id`.
-   - If either `trace-id`, `parent-id` or `flags`  are invalid,  the tracing system creates a new empty `traceparent` header and removes all entries from `tracestate`.
+   - If either `trace-id`, `parent-id` or `flags`  are invalid,  the tracer creates a new `traceparent` header and removes all entries from `tracestate`.

-4. The tracing system validates the `tracestate` header.
+4. The tracer validates the `tracestate` header.
 If the `tracestate` header cannot be parsed the system creates a new empty `tracestate` header.

-5. For each outgoing request the tracing implementation performs the following steps:
+5. For each outgoing request the tracer performs the following steps:

    - The tracing system MUST modify the `traceparent` header.
         - **Update `parent-id`**.
-The value of property `parent-id` MUST be set to        the new value representing the ID of the current operation.
+The value of property `parent-id` MUST be set to        the a value representing the ID of the current operation.
-        -  **Indicate recorded state**.
-The value of the `recorded` flag of `trace-flags` MAY be set to `1` if it had the value `0` before or vice versa. `parent-id` MUST be set to the new value with the `recorded` flag updated.
-            See details of `recorded` flag for more information on how this flag is recommended to be used.
         -  **Update `recorded`**.
-The value of `recorded` reflects the callers recording behavior: either the trace data was dropped or may have been recorded out-of-band.
-This mutation gives the downstream tracer information about the likelihood of the parent recording tracing information.
+The value of `recorded` reflects the callers recording behavior.
+The value of the `recorded` flag of `trace-flags` MAY be set to `1` if the trace data is likely to be recorded or to `0` otherwise.
+Setting the flag is no guarantee that the trace will be recorded but increases the likeliness of end-to-end recorded traces.

-    - Tracing System modifies the `tracestate` header
+    - The tracer modifies the `tracestate` header
         - **Update key value**.
 The value of any key can be updated.
 Modified keys MUST be moved to the beginning of the list.
-This is the most common mutation resuming the trace.
         - **Add new key-value pair**.
 The new key-value pair should be added into the beginning of the list.
         - **Delete the key-value pair**.
 Any key-value pair MAY be deleted.
 It is